chollma/chollma-eleventy/about.md

 <img class="hero" src="/assets/img/about.jpg">

 I'm a technical SEO based in Tacoma, WA.
-My current focus is developing digital products that are fast, sustainable, and accessible.
+I have a deep passion for developing digital products that are fast, sustainable, and accessible by default.

-I have an insatiable desire to learn more about myself, people, and the environment that shapes us.
-Whether it's curling up on the couch with a book on surveillance capitalism, exploring the trails and peaks of Washington, or competing in a trivia night over drinks with friends, I'm always itching for the next thing.

-Some would describe me as easy-going, others as a perpetual skeptic.
-I want to try new things, fail hard and make real change a reality.
+A recent transplant to the Pacific Northwest, you can find me, my wife and our two dogs exploring all that Washington as to offer.
+Whether it's a new local restaurant, hiking trail, or ski slope, I'm always down for adventure.\
+\
+I started my career in 2015 doing marketing for a transportation and gas-price signage company.
+An insatiable desire learn and move faster let me to the "agency-life", helping businesses small and large earn more visbility online.\
+\
+Today, I work along-side a talented team of in-house SEOs, at a large eCommerce retailer, bringing techncical SEO strategy to life.